A New Class of String Transformations for Compressed Text Indexing: BWTs based on local orderings

 \subsection{Local orderings and $r$-index}

 The \rindex~\cite{GNPjacm19} is a recent variant of the FM-index, still based on the BWT, introduced to efficiently support the locate operation on highly repetitive collections.
-The locate operation is the task of determining the position, in the original input $s$, of all the occurrences of pattern and this usually is done storing the position in $s$ of a subset of the characters in $L$ (these are called Suffix Array samples).
+The locate operation is the task of determining the positions, in the original input $s$, of all the occurrences of the pattern.
+This is usually done storing a subset of the Suffix Array entries (these are called Suffix Array samples).
 The main feature of the $r$-index is that it supports the locate operation using a number of Suffix Array samples equal to the number of runs in the BWT.
-If the input contains many repetitions such number is much smaller than the number of Suffix Array samples used by the standard FM-index, usually $\Theta(n/\log^c n)$.
+If the input contains many repetitions such number is much smaller than the number of Suffix Array samples used by the standard FM-index, usually $\Theta(n/\log^c n)$ for some constant~$c>1$.

 In this section we show that it is possible to implement an \rindex also on the top of a BWT based on a local ordering.
-For simplicity we consider the case $k=1$, the result holds also for $k>1$ with the limitation that the length of the searched pattern must be at least $k$.
+We start considering the case $k=1$.
 The crucial ingredient of the \rindex is the so called Toehold Lemma: this result ensures that when we search for a pattern $x$, in addition to the range of rows prefixed by $x$, we also obtain the position in $s$ of at least one occurrence of $x$ (assuming such occurrence exists).
 To prove the Toehold Lemma for local orderings, we proceed as in Lemma~2 in~\cite{tcs/BannaiGI20} and we logically mark every character in $L$ which is the last character in a BWT-run, and we store the position in $s$ of the marked characters.
-For example in Figure~\ref{fig:BWTloc} the marked character would be $L[5], L[6], L[7], L[9]$ and the corresponding positions $[5,9,4,7]$.
-In addition, for each character $c$, we store the position in $s$ of the last row prefixed by~$c$; in our example these are $7$ (row $2$), $9$ (row $3$), and $8$ (row $9$).
+In addition, for each character $c$, we store the position in $s$ of the last row prefixed by~$c$.

 \begin{lemma} Let $x = x_1 \cdots x_p$ be a string that occurs in~$s$.
 Then, using a \BWT based on local ordering, in $\Oh(p)$ time we can compute, in addition to the range $\Rng{x_1 \cdots x_p}$ of rows prefixed by $x$, the position in $s$ of the last row in such a range. \end{lemma}